Lucas-PJ/Homepage/_pages/about.md

 ---
 permalink: /
-title: "Homepage"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Jie Peng (彭杰) is presently a second-year Ph.D. student at the Gaoling School of Artificial Intelligence, [Renmin University of China](https://www.ruc.edu.cn/), under the supervision of [Prof. Zhewei Wei](https://weizhewei.com/).
-Prior to this, he received his B.E. degree in Software Engineering from the School of Software Engineering, University of Electronic Science and Technology of China, in June 2023.
+Prior to this, he received his B.E. degree in Software Engineering from the School of Software Engineering, [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), in June 2023.
 <br/>
 <br/>

 Research Interests
 ======
 My research focuses on graph machine learning.
-I am currently working on dynamic graph neural networks, graph Transformers, and the Over-smoothing of deep graph neural networks.
+I am currently working on dynamic graph neural networks, text-attributed dynamic graphs, graph Transformers, and the Over-smoothing issue of deep graph neural networks.
 <br/>
 <br/>